barchstien/garden-reporter/README.md

 # Overview
 ![probe overview](/resources/overview.png)

-Collect data about the garden (soil humidity, luminosity and temperature), that is gathered via xbee link to collector, for storage and visualisation.
+Collect data about the garden (soil humidity, luminosity and temperature), that is gathered via xbee link to the collector, for storage and visualisation.

+Control and measure wtaer flow.
+Water flows when it is programmed to, or when manually triggered for a set duration.

-Xbee modules shoud be configured to :
+Xbee modules are configured to :
- - cycle sleep to probe every 15min and stay ON for 5sec max
+ - cycle sleep to probe every 15min and stay ON for around 100 msec
  - send data to the collector

-# TODO
- - generalise formula for light calibration formalise calibration protocol (lamp watt + distance)
- - test soil moisture with trimpot on wires OR on breadboard
-   ------> V-divider DOES NOT WORK !!
+## UI and Configuration
+ * Collector is configured via YAML, see [collector](/collector/) folder
+ * Probes are configured when deployed, by uploading the profile (see profile*.xpro files)
+ * Visulisation via Grafana
+ * Water-control polls the set program every time it reports water flow
+ * Water flow program is configured via web UI

 # Probe
 ![probe overview](/resources/probe-board-overview.png)